 The University may provide an exemption to employees who have a documented medical reason that prevents them from receiving the COVID-19 vaccine.
-To apply for a medical exemption, documentation from the employee’s medical provider must be uploaded to the Campus Passport and will be reviewed by the Occupational Health Specialist.
+To apply for a medical exemption, please use the Medical Exemption Form and will be reviewed by the Occupational Health Specialist.

 The University reserves the right to request additional documentation supporting the need for an exemption.
 The University will keep confidential any medical information obtained in connection with your request for exemption.

 Employees who have attempted to comply with the policy but are unable to meet the deadlines for receiving a full dosage of vaccine or submitting medical documentation to support a medical exemption, through no fault of their own, may contact Occupational Health.

 Employees who receive an approved medical or religious exemption will be required to follow University protocols for unvaccinated individuals, which will be detailed on the COVID-19 Response website.
 An approved medical or religious exemption does not allow an employee to work entirely remote.